mgouzenko/mgouzenko.github.io/_posts/2016-11-04-the-linux-process-scheduler.markdown

 }
 {% endhighlight %}

-The function `pick_next_task` picks the `task_struct` associated with the process that should be run next.
-If we consider t=0 in Figure 1, `pick_next_task` would return the `task_struct` for Process 2.
+The function `pick_next_task` returns the `task_struct` associated with the process that should be run next.
+If we consider t=10 in Figure 1, `pick_next_task` would return the `task_struct` for Process 2.
 Then, `context_switch` switches the CPU's state to that of the next process, so that it may run.

 ## How does schedule() get called?
 Great, so we've seen that `schedule()` is used to 1) pick the next task and
 2) context switch to that task.
 But, when does this *actually* happen?
-How does the kernel know that a process's time slice is up, and that schedule should be called?

-We tackle this question by looking at the function `update_process_times`, shown below.
+Firstly, a user-space program might voluntarily go to sleep waiting for an IO event or a lock.
+In this case, the kernel will call `schedule` to run the next process.
+But what if the user-space program never sleeps?
+Here's one such
+program:

+{% highlight c %}
+int main()
+{
+	while(1);
+}
+{% endhighlight %}

+If `schedule` were only called when a user-space program voluntarily sleeps, then programs like the one above would use up the processor indefinitely.

+To remedy this problem, the kernel must preempt the currently-running process if it's been running for too long.
+This occurs via the timer interrupt.
+The timer interrupt fires periodically, allowing control to jump to the timer interrupt handler in the kernel.
+This handler calls the function `update_process_times`, shown below.

 {% highlight c %}
 /*